 Restricted Nonexpendable - The corpus of nonexpendable restricted resources is available only for investment purposes.
 These assets are held in perpetuity.
-Edmonds did not have any of these funds in 2022.
+Edmonds did not have any of these funds in 2023.

 Restricted Expendable - Subject to external donor or grantor stipulations regarding their use.
 Edmonds may expend these assets for purposes as determined by donors and/or external entities.
-The primary restricted expendable funds for the College are for Institutional Financial Aid.
+The primary restricted expendable funds for the College are for Institutional Financial Aid and Pension Plan assets.

 Unrestricted - Includes all other assets not subject to externally imposed restrictions, but which may be designated or obligated for specific purposes by the Board of Trustees or management.
 Prudent balances are maintained for use as working capital, as a reserve against emergencies and for other purposes, in accordance with policies established by the Board of Trustees.
-The College maintains a cash balance of at least \$3.2 million as a board-approved reserve for emergencies and other purposes.